npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-10-06-viewing-runkeeper-data-in-cartodb.markdown

 #Next Steps and future things for consideration:

 ##Time between GPS observations
 I'm not always running.
 Yes, I should be running more, but no matter if your an Ultramarathon runner or a casual stroller, you'll most likely always spend more time not running than running.
-In fact the distribution of my runs in the winter is pretty bad.
+In fact, the distribution of my runs in the winter is pretty bad as seen below.
 ![seasonal](https://raw.githubusercontent.com/nygeog/runkeeper/master/img/seasonal.png)

 For animating my runs, perhaps using the **cartodb_id** rather than time (datetime) would be beneficial for showing consecutive runs rather than the units of time in Torque passing uniformly.